Just-In-N-Out/Just-In-N-Out/README.md

 ## About Me

-I'm a security-focused engineer finishing my B.S. in Software Engineering at **Arizona State University** and pursuing a **Master's in Cybersecurity**.
-My edge is that I can go deep on the adversarial side and still ship production code.
+I'm a security-focused engineer finishing my B.S. in Software Engineering at **Arizona State University**, accepted to **Georgia Tech's OMSCY program** for Fall 2026.
+I build systems with security designed in from the start — I've implemented three-layer prompt injection defenses, thread-safe rate limiters, and row-level security across production projects.
+My edge is that I can red-team a system and build the fix.

-My focus is the intersection of **AI systems and security** — specifically:
+My focus is the intersection of **agentic AI security** and **secure systems design** — specifically:

 - Securing agentic AI pipelines against prompt injection and adversarial inputs
 - Designing secure backend architecture from the ground up — not patched after the fact
-- Red-teaming deployed AI agents and LLM systems for vulnerabilities
+- Red-teaming deployed AI agents for prompt injection, jailbreaks, and system prompt extraction

 ---